wvwa25/SWE-3643-Fall2024-Project/README.md

 ### UML Class Diagram

-A detailed UML class diagram was created for this project using PlantUML.
+A detailed UML class diagram was created for this project using PlantUML, as seen below.
-The project structure and flow of data may be seen in this class diagram below.
+This diagram depicts application structure and data flow, from user input to backend logic.

 ![Class Diagram](assets/ClassDiagram.png)

+Design Notes:
+- `Calculator` logic was written using TDD (test-driven development) principles for cleanliness
+- Methods within `Calculator` return a `Result` object for object-oriented modularity
+- UI design is based on a [mockup](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view/page/ac244bb80) provided by instructor

 ### Directory Structure